LukasBommes/PV-Hawk-Viewer/README.md

 ## Available analyses

-As mentioned above the dataset viewer allows you to perform some analyses on the PV Drone Inspect dataset.
+As mentioned above the dataset viewer allows you to perform some analyses on the PV Hawk dataset.
 We will explain those in more detail here.

 ### Sun reflection filter